Master of Science in Bioinformatics (Engineering)

 Labour Market

-Technological advances have turned biology in a data-driven science.
-The avalanche of molecular data enables key discoveries in biology, ecology and molecular evolution, drives innovation in biotech and pharma industry and supports medical and governmental decision making.
-However, the power of using these data for innovation depends on interdisciplinary skills to analyse, integrate and interpret the data.
-There is thus an urgent need for bioinformatics scientists and engineers with an interdisciplinary mind set.
-Currently a large discrepancy exists between the exponential increase of biological data (28% each year) and the number of newly educated bioinformaticians (increase of only 5,8%) who typically find a job in agro, biotech and pharma industry, in research and governmental institutes, and in genetic centra and hospitals.
-Because of their interdisciplinary and analytical skill sets bioinformaticians also find their way in consultancy, in spin offs and in data analytics.
+There is thus an urgent need for bioinformatics scientists and engineers with an interdisciplinary mindset.
+There is currently a large discrepancy between the exponential increase of biological data (28% each year) and the number of newly graduated bioinformaticians (increase of only 5.8%) who typically find a job in agro, biotech and pharma industry, in research and government agencies, and in genetics centres and hospitals.
+Because of their interdisciplinary and analytical skill sets, bioinformaticians also find their way into consultancy, spin-offs and data analytics.

 Quality Assurance